 Overnight: Maun | Breakfast, Lunch, Dinner

-The next day we make our way 150 km across the park, keeping a look out for the many different mammals, reptiles, birds and insects in the various regions.
+On day 32 we make our way 150 km across the park, keeping a look out for the many different mammals, reptiles, birds and insects in the various regions.
 After a full day of game viewing, we exit the park through Anderson gate and head to our campsite just 10kms away.
 The following day takes us further south through the Namibian countryside to a campsite, located in the vicinity of Etosha National Park.

 Overnight: Brandberg | Breakfast, Lunch, Dinner